ibm-cloud-docs/discovery-data/contracts-schema.md

 # Understanding the Contracts enrichment
 {: #contracts-schema}

-The `Contracts` enrichment is included with {{site.data.keyword.discoveryshort}} for Content Intelligence.
-For more information, see [Understanding {{site.data.keyword.discoveryshort}} for Content Intelligence](/docs/discovery-data?topic=discovery-data-output_schema).
+The `Contracts` enrichment is available with Document Retrieval for Contract project types.
 {: shortdesc}

 After a document is processed by the `Contracts` enrichments, the service provides JSON output in the following schema.
-For definitions of each element, see [Understanding contract parsing](/docs/discovery-data?topic=discovery-data-contract_parsing).
+For definitions of each element, see [Understanding contract analysis](/docs/discovery-data?topic=discovery-data-contract_parsing).

 ```json
 {